 If you are in a hurry click here to go straight to the low carb green bean casserole.

 Mmmm…. low carb cheesy green bean casserole.
 It tastes much like the one your mom always made but without the condensed soup.
-In fact this low carb green bean casserole has just 5.3 net carbs per serving.
-That’s roughly 1/3 the carbs of the regular kind!
 The first time you poke through the thick, gooey cheesy topping and pull up a big old forkful of saucy green beans you’ll be hooked.

 There are certain dishes that are always on our table during the holidays.
 Green bean casserole is one of them.
 I grew up with the same green bean casserole everyone’s mom made in the 1960s.
 Cream of mushrooms soup, green beans, and French’s onions.

 My mom always brought the green bean casserole to our Thanksgiving dinner and I can’t imagine a holiday meal without it.
 After she passed away I started making it with a few changes — using fresh green beans and a homemade sauce.
 The first year I was low carbing during Thanksgiving I realized that I wasn’t going to be happy going without that green bean casserole on my plate.
 That year I totally blew it on Thanksgiving and it took me a couple of weeks to get the carb cravings under control.

 So I decided to develop my own.
 This low carb green bean casserole with cream cheese is the perfect substitute.
 The sauce is a combination of heavy cream, cream cheese, and soy sauce that has been simmered with a little dried onion and reduced until it coats a spoon.
 The green beans are stirred in and simmered some more.
 Finally, the whole thing is put into a oven proof dish, covered with cheddar and broiled until the cheddar is golden and bubbling.